prividentity/PrivateIdentity-Oldd/C#-SDK.md

 ##FAQ
-1. Sample App (.\bin\Debug\prividModuleApp.exe) is not working Ensure that the Machine is x64 with Windows operating system 10
+1. Sample App (.\bin\Debug\prividModuleApp.exe) is not working Ensure that the Machine is x64 with Windows operating system 10.
+Check your access rights for the path where you extracted the package.

 2. Image is not getting enrolled
 Ensure that the image is in ARGA and in PNG format.
 You may verify with images in ./img or ./img_a folder in the package

+3. I don't have Visual Studio IDE installed in my machine You may install Visual Studio Community edition from https://visualstudio.microsoft.com/downloads/